Available 24/7 Free Consultations

 Read More

-The Massachusetts Supreme Judicial Court reaffirmed today that a criminal defendant does not have the right to compel a judge to grant immunity to a witness.
+The Massachusetts Supreme Judicial Court today reaffirmed its previous ruling that the defense of duress is not available in first-degree murder cases.
 The name of the case is Commonwealth v.
-Brewer. (more…)
+Jackson. (more…)

 Read More